jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-prolific.md

 This method returns basic information about the current Prolific Academic session, including the worker ID, assignment ID, and HIT ID. prolificId={{%PROLIFIC_PID%}}&sessionId={{%SESSION_ID%}}

-The `.study` property will only be set, when the experiment is either (1) loaded within Prolific Academic, or (2) loaded through the "Open Study in New Window" button on the Prolific Academic experiment page or (3) either the `study` or `study_id` URL parameter are set manually.
+The `.study` property will only be set, when the experiment either (1) has been loaded loaded through the "Open Study in New Window" button on the Prolific Academic experiment page or (2) either the `study` or `study_id` URL parameter is set manually.

 ### Example